stases/math4ai_temp/docs/essentials/eigen_systems.md

 # Eigensystems

+{: .motivation}
+We are often interested in vectors that are not affected by a transformation, and in this section we will find out how to find them and discuss some of their most important properties.

 In linear algebra, eigensystems denote a set of problems that include finding eigenvectors and eigenvalues.
 The word _eigen_ comes from German and means 'own', which will make sense when we formulate the problem more concretely.